apache/incubator-heron/website/content/docs/concepts/architecture.md

 Component | Description
 :---------|:-----------
 Client | When a topology is submitted using the [`heron submit`](../../operators/heron-cli#submitting-a-topology) command of the [Heron CLI tool](../../operators/heron-cli), it first executes the `main` function of the topology and creates a `.defn` file containing the topology's [logical plan](../../concepts/topologies#logical-plan).
-Then, it runs [`com.twitter.heron.scheduler.SubmitterMain`](/api/java/com/twitter/heron/scheduler/SubmitterMain.html), which is responsible for uploading the topology artifact to the [Heron API server](../../operators/heron-api-server).
+Then, it runs [`org.apache.heron.scheduler.SubmitterMain`](/api/java/org/apache/heron/scheduler/SubmitterMain.html), which is responsible for uploading the topology artifact to the [Heron API server](../../operators/heron-api-server).
 Heron API server | When the [Heron API server](../../operators/heron-api-server) has been notified that a topology is being submitted, it does two things.
 First, it uploads the topology artifacts (a JAR for Java or a PEX for Python, plus a few other files) to a storage service; Heron supports multiple [uploaders](../../operators/deployment/uploaders) for a variety of storage systems, such as [Amazon S3](../../operators/deployment/uploaders/s3), [HDFS](../../operators/deployment/uploaders/hdfs), and the [local filesystem](../../operators/deployment/uploaders/localfs).
 Heron scheduler | When the Heron CLI (client) submits a topology to the Heron API server, the API server notifies the Heron scheduler and also provides the scheduler with the topology's [logical plan](../../concepts/topologies#logical-plan), [physical plan](../../concepts/topologies#physical-plan), and some other artifacts.
 The scheduler, be it [Mesos](../../operators/deployment/schedulers/mesos), [Aurora](../../operators/deployment/schedulers/aurora), the [local filesystem](../../operators/deployment/schedulers/localfs), or something else, then deploys the topology using containers.
 Storage | When the topology is deployed to containers by the scheduler, the code running in those containers then downloads the remaining necessary topology artifacts (essentially the code that will run in those containers) from the storage system.

 * Shared Services

-    When the main scheduler (`com.twitter.heron.scheduler.SchedulerMain`) is invoked by the launcher, it fetches the submitted topology artifact from the topology storage, initializes the **State Manager**, and prepares a physical plan that specifies how multiple instances should be packed into containers.
-Then, it starts the specified scheduler, such as `com.twitter.heron.scheduler.local.LocalScheduler`,
+    When the main scheduler (`org.apache.heron.scheduler.SchedulerMain`) is invoked by the launcher, it fetches the submitted topology artifact from the topology storage, initializes the **State Manager**, and prepares a physical plan that specifies how multiple instances should be packed into containers.
+Then, it starts the specified scheduler, such as `org.apache.heron.scheduler.local.LocalScheduler`,
     which invokes the `heron-executor` for each container.

 * Topologies